FAQs

 Screening

+You can screen for all ETFs within the Investment Process called Ethical.
+You can screen for all Mutual Funds within the Value Line Peer for Socially Aware.
 Also, we are in the process of integrating ESG scores into Advisor Tools.
 Currently, we have ESG scores for about 400 of the S&P 500 companies.
 If you are interested, contact us and we will provide a data file for it.

 Model Portfolios

-The portfolio manager has a fair amount of discretion in the types of stocks that enter the portfolio, but he would typically stay away from initiating positions in sell-rated stocks.
-Stocks almost always need to be at least ranked 1 (Strong Buy), 2 (Buy) or 3 (Hold) to enter the Focus List portfolio.
+The stock-selection process for the Focus List portfolio includes a variety of factors, including the Zacks Rank.
+The portfolio manager has a fair amount of discretion in the types of stocks that enter the portfolio but would typically stay away from initiating positions in sell-rated stocks.
+Stocks are typically required to be at least ranked 1 (Strong Buy), 2 (Buy) or 3 (Hold) to enter the Focus List portfolio.

 Once in the portfolio, a rank downgrade to 4 (Sell) or 5 (Strong Sell) does not imply an automatic exit.
-The primary reason for this is the very long-term holding horizon of the Focus List portfolio that at times runs counter to the Zacks Rank’s near-term earnings outlook drivers.
+The long-term holding horizon of the Focus List portfolio at times runs counter to the Zacks Rank’s near-term earnings outlook drivers.
 A Zacks Rank downgrade to 4 or 5 implies a weakening near-term earnings outlook as reflected in negative earnings estimate revisions.

 We will take this ‘downgrade’ into account as we evaluate the stock’s overall standing in the portfolio.
-But as long as this unfavorable earnings reset is not causing a reassessment and downgrade of our favorable long-term investment thesis and view, then the Zacks Rank downgrade will have no bearing on its position in the portfolio.
+But if this unfavorable earnings reset is not causing a reassessment and downgrade of our favorable long-term investment thesis and view, then the Zacks Rank downgrade will have no bearing on its position in the portfolio.

 Our Director of Research, Sheraz Mian, is the Portfolio Manager.
 He leads a team of strategists and analysts.

 The philosophy is to prefer companies with enduring competitive advantages, particularly in established spaces, while remaining open to bet on younger and newer operators that have the potential of becoming leaders in an emerging space.
+This process involves quantitative analysis, including earnings and cash flow outlook, returns and valuation, but isn’t formulaic.
+In addition to bottom-up analysis, the team is also mindful of sector allocation and diversification elements.

 Deletions reflect the portfolio manager’s assessment of the stock’s long-term outlook.
 Trends in estimate revisions, which drive the Zacks Rank, is an input in that assessment and evaluation process, but isn’t the sole driver.
-In other words, Zacks Rank downgrades of Focus List stocks to #4 and/or #5 don’t automatically lead to deletions from the portfolio.
+In other words, Zacks Rank downgrades of Focus List stocks to #4 or #5 don’t automatically lead to deletions from the portfolio.

 This is the primary reason why Focus List stocks may at times suffer rank #4 or rank #5, a function of their near-term earnings challenges.
 But they maintain their place in the portfolio because our view of their long-term earnings outlook, and the reason why they were added to the portfolio in the first place, remains intact.

 At its core, the Focus List is a bottom-up portfolio.
 In other words, the starting point isn’t sector allocation, with the stocks simply filling in the respective sector allocations.
-We are mindful of diversification and do have explicit outlooks for different segments of the economy, we aren’t actively looking towards maintaining certain sector weights or matching one or the other index.
+We are mindful of diversification and do have explicit outlooks for different segments of the economy.
+We aren’t actively looking towards maintaining certain sector weights or matching one or the other index.

 Planners

-For each user case, Zacks Planners creates 1,000 future Monte Carlo statistical scenarios showing how the values of multiple user accounts may change over timeline of your plan—leading up to your client’s retirement, and in the years after retirement.
-The Custom Reports feature enables you to look at statistical summaries of these accounts over time, at a fixed date, for one account and for multiple accounts, to give you and your client a clear picture of how their financial future may evolve.
+For each user case, Planners creates 1,000 future Monte Carlo statistical scenarios showing how the values of multiple user accounts may change over timeline of your plan—leading up to your client’s retirement, and in the years after retirement.
+The Custom Reports feature allows you to look at statistical summaries of these accounts over time, at a fixed date, for one account and for multiple accounts, to give you and your client a clear picture of how their financial future may evolve.

 To develop a plan with a client you only need to enter a few items: client age, current income and growth expectations, income savings expectations, total assets, and debt/equity mix.
 This enables the system to provide a concise report indicating if your client is set for retirement.
 You can then expand your information to include details of assets, planned future major expenses, such as educational costs, and any major future cash payments.
 This added information can help you create a much more accurate financial plan.

-Monte Carlo methodology is a statistical technique where a result is computed by running a model a large number of times to determine a “most likely” result based on the numerous renditions with a large set of different possible variables.
-Zacks Planners utilizes Monte Carlo to derive the most likely output for a modeled portfolio using 50 years of historical returns for equity and debt portfolios.
+Monte Carlo methodology is a statistical technique where a result is computed by running a model several times to determine a “most likely” result based on the numerous renditions with a large set of different possible variables.
+Zacks Planners uses Monte Carlo to derive the most likely output for a modeled portfolio using 50 years of historical returns for equity and debt portfolios.
+This history encompasses bull and bear markets, increasing and decreasing interest rate environments, and periods of both economic expansion and contraction.

 Data